jacius/proto-slots/README.md

   provided for the :test and :key args are used to check whether items match, a la the standard #'union function.

-  Additionally, an "own" reader method is defined, which returns only the object's own list, ignoring inheritance.
-The "own" method's name is the reader method's name prefixed with "own-".
-E.g. if the reader is named "items", the own reader is named "own-items".

-  The :reader arg takes precedence over the :accessor arg for the purpose of naming the reader methods.
-If :reader is explicitly nil, no reader (nor own reader) methods will be defined.
+  The :reader arg takes precedence over the :accessor arg for the purpose of naming the reader method.
+If :reader is explicitly nil, no reader method will be defined.

+* :own-reader [default: nil]

+  Name for the method to read the direct value of the slot, without checking inheritance.
+If :own-reader is nil (the default), no own-reader method will be defined.

 * :writer [default: (setf {the value of :accessor})]